 As United Methodists gathered last week in Fort Worth for their General Conference, there were encouraging signs that the denomination may be headed in a more evangelical and conservative direction.
 That's good news – for the church, for the poor whose plight is worsened by bad economic policy, and for all those who can benefit from a Methodist community united in its traditional commitment to personal and social reform rooted in the Gospel.

-The General Conference, which meets every four years, is the only governing body that can adopt and amend legislation for the second largest Protestant denomination, consisting of eight million members.
+The General Conference, which meets every four years, is the only governing body that can adopt and amend legislation for the nation's second-largest Protestant denomination, consisting of eight million members.

 Evangelical renewal groups were once again on hand to encourage traditional Christian views, as well to attempt to reform a denomination that has long been controlled by left-leaning political activists.